In this episode of Adam Talks, IRA Financial’s Adam Bergman Esq. discusses different options of how to use your 401(k) funds to buy your own house!

 The first option is the 401(k) loan.
 Again, your plan must allow for it, and you should have enough funds in the plan.
 If you can borrow from your plan, you may take a loan of up to $50,000 or 50% of your account value whichever is less.
 You can use those funds for any purpose, whether it’s to pay off bills, buy a car, or, you got it, buy a house.

 The terms of the 401(k) loan are pretty straight forward.
 Generally speaking, you have five years to pay off the loan, with payments due at least quarterly.
-The interest rate can be as low as the Prime Rate (which is currently at 3.25%), but may be a point or two higher.
+The interest rate can be as low as the Prime Rate (which is 3.50% as of March 28, 2022), but may be a point or two higher.
 Still, much lower than a bank loan.

 There is some risk to the loan option.
 If you fail to make a payment, or lose your job, the remaining balance of the loan will become due.
 It will be treated as a taxable distribution from the plan, and you may be subject to a 10% early withdrawal penalty if you are under age 59 1/2.
 You can choose to do multiple loans, but you cannot exceed the maximum allowed.

 The best part is that you are paying the loan back, with interest, to yourself.
 It all goes back into your 401(k) plan.
 Of course, once the money is taken out of the plan, it ceases to enjoy the tax benefits of the retirement plan.
 It behooves you to get the money back in there as quickly as possible.

 One other thing to consider is that if you do buy a house with a 401(k) loan, and it’s your principle residence, you can spread the loan over 15 years.

 A “hardship distribution” from a participant’s elective deferral account can only be made if the distribution is:

 - because of an immediate and heavy financial need,

 - limited to the amount necessary to satisfy that financial need, and